slideloft/new-docs/building-apps/xlm-payments.md

 ## Fund Account Using Friendbot

-The only new thing we’re adding here — other than a loading state and an initial `this.updateAccount()` call at the end — is the call to [friendbot.stellar.org](https://friendbot.stellar.org/), which is a testnet tool that we can use to automatically fund our new testnet account with 10,000 XLM.
+The only new thing we’re adding here — other than a loading state and an initial `this.updateAccount()` call at the end — is the call to [friendbot.stellar.org](https://friendbot.stellar.org/), which is a testnet tool that we can use to automatically fund our new testnet account with 10,000 XBN.
 Nice little shortcut to kickstart our development.

  \`\`\`ts await axios\( \`https://friendbot.stellar.org?addr=${keypair.publicKey\(\)}\`, \).finally\(\(\) =&gt; \(this.loading = { ...this.loading, fund: false }\)\); \`\`\`